Royal Society GlaxoSmithKline Prize and Lecture

 The medal is of gold and is accompanied by a gift of £2,500.
 The award is normally made to one individual and the winner is called upon to deliver a lecture at the Society.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Biological Sciences Award Committee.
-Nominations are valid for five years after which the candidate cannot be re-nominated until a year after the nomination has expired.
+Nominations are valid for three cycles of consideration with re-nomination possible after one cycle has passed.
 Employees of GlaxoSmithKline are not eligible for the award.